-In short, if you use this Advanced Nutrients solution, you’ll have the cleanest, sweetest yields possible.
+In short, if you use this Advanced Nutrients solution, you’ll have the cleanest, sweetest cannabis yields possible.

 During the final ripening stage, you want to continue to not only feed your plants Advanced Nutrients bloom phase base nutrients, but to get the maximum yields possible, you’ll want to supplement too…

-Bud Factor X is a unique supplement that will benefit your buds, when used throughout your entire bloom phase.
+Bud Factor X® is a unique additive that will benefit your buds, when used throughout your entire bloom phase.

 Flowers grown in the soaring heights of the Himalayas secrete an abundance of highly potent essential oils to protect themselves from the incredible amounts of ultraviolet light they’re exposed to.
 These are the same types of essential oils responsible for your crops’ taste and aroma.
 With Bud Factor X, you are harnessing this “Himalayan secret” to enhance your crops!

-This is because Bud Factor X triggers systemic acquired resistance (SAR) within plants to produce markedly higher amounts of essentials oils and terpenoids, which directly benefit taste, aroma, and resin production, giving you higher-quality crops with greater market value.
+This is because Bud Factor X triggers systemic acquired resistance (SAR) within plants to produce markedly higher amounts of essential oils and terpenoids, which directly benefit flavor, aroma, and resin production, giving you higher-quality cannabis with greater market value.

 Plus, these powerful ingredients allow your plants to better handle stress and delay fruit senescence and decay.
 It also helps your plants produce thicker stalks and branches, signaling them to generate heavier harvests because they sense they can support the additional weight.